Observatory Campground

 Directions

 From Los Angeles, drive south on I-15 to State Highway 76.
 Go east on 76 for approximately 20 miles and turn left onto South Grade Road (County Road S6).
 Follow to the top of Palomar Mountain.
-Once at the top, turn left to continue on South Grade Road/Canfield Road.
+At the top, turn left to continue on South Grade Road/Canfield Road.
 Continue for approximately 2.5 miles and turn right into the campground.
-The campground is about 2 miles north of 35899 Canfield Road, Palomar Mountain, California.
+The closest address is 35899 Canfield Road, Palomar Mountain; the campground is about 2 miles north of this address along Canfield Road.

 Amenities